yukai-yang/R6DS/README.md

 R is becoming a more and more sophisticated language.
 R users program by using R to make achievements in data sciences.
-Now the question is that “Are you really happy with only pass-by-copy?” or “whether only the pass-by-copy is sufficient?”
+Now the question is that “Are you really happy with only pass-by-value?” or “whether only the pass-by-value is sufficient?”

 The answer is NO, because we are doing much more than expected in data sciences, and some ideas from the data structures are now needed, but the implementation of these ideas needs the pass-by-reference!

-*So the dream is that we hope that we can input something into some function and the function will change its value!
-Or, for some people, “we really miss the pointers or references in C++ and JAVA…”*
+So the dream is that **“we hope that we can input something into some function and the function will change its value!”**

+Or, for some people, **“we really miss the pointers or references in Fortran, C, C++, and etc.”**

 Even R says no itself due to the fact the Reference Class following the S4 class has been implemented.
 And then the much more efficient R6 class